dis-co/disco/README.md

 # DISCO
 **Distributed Show Control**

-DISCO - Distributed Show Control is a next generation live performance framework to interconnect and control software systems.
+DISCO is a next generation live performance framework to interconnect and control software systems.
 DISCO is designed to meet the rapidly evolving needs of live media productions with a focus on realtime content creation.
 With its roots as a vj-software it is designed to provide the most versatile way to control and operate even complex techincal setups.